Use K8s Only

 This article focuses on deploying GZCTF in a Kubernetes cluster.
 For configuration instructions specific to GZCTF itself, please refer to the Quick Start guide.

-Specify --kube-controller-manager-arg=node-cidr-mask-size=16 during installation.
-The default CIDR is /24, supporting a maximum of 255 Pods.
-This cannot be changed after installation.
+--kube-controller-manager-arg=node-cidr-mask-size=16during installation.
+The default CIDR is/24, supporting a maximum of 255 Pods.
+This cannot be changed after installation. -

 Create namespaces and configuration files.
 See appsettings